-Lottery presents Celtics with a potential franchise player, but also an Isaiah Thomas-related dilemma
+The lottery-winning Celtics now face an Isaiah Thomas-related dilemma

 Trade Fultz for an All-Star

 If the Celtics are serious about going for this, why not trade Fultz for a star in his prime?
 Boston could select Fultz No. 1 overall, sign Hayward on the first day of free agency using cap space, and then, a month after the draft, flip Fultz for an All-Star.
-That would give it a (small-ball) starting lineup of Thomas, Bradley, Hayward, the newly-acquired star and Al Horford, plus a pretty solid and versatile bench (though a veteran or two would have to be included in any Fultz trade to make salaries match).
-That team could compete immediately with LeBron and the Cavs, and maybe even with the Warriors.
+That would give the Celtics a (small-ball) starting lineup of Thomas, Bradley, Hayward, the newly-acquired star and center Al Horford, plus a pretty solid and versatile bench (though a veteran or two would have to be included in any Fultz trade to make salaries match).
+That team could compete immediately with LeBron James and the Cleveland Cavaliers, and maybe even with the star-studded Golden State Warriors.

 But would such a trade sacrifice too much of the future?
 The two names that have come up in trade rumors in the past are George and Butler.
 The issue with George is that he seems fixated on signing with the Lakers in 2018, so a trade with Indiana could end up being a one-year rental.
 Butler has been nagged by injuries in each of the past four seasons, and might not be the top-10 player the Celtics need to put them over the top.
 Other stars — cough, Carmelo Anthony, cough — could become available, too, but there is no one surefire target.